-The North Oregon Coast stretches from Astoria to the more southern reaches of Tillamook providing visitors with a wide variety of opportunities for recreational activities as well as exploring area attractions.
+The North Oregon Coast stretches from Astoria to the more southern reaches of Tillamook, providing visitors with a wide variety of opportunities for recreational activities and exploring area attractions.

 Traveling south from Cannon Beach, you’ll discover the Nehalem Bay area with the three quaint villages of Manzanita on the beach, Nehalem on the river, and Wheeler on the bay.
-Kayaking, fishing, hiking, beach combing, antiquing, shopping, and picturesque views are extraordinary and exciting.
+Kayaking, fishing, crabbing, digging for clams, hiking, beach combing, antiquing, shopping, and picturesque views are just some of the extraordinary and exciting things you can do.

 Further south, the town of Tillamook offers a variety of attractions.
 Highlights include:

-An exceptional scenic drive is the Three Capes Scenic Drive, taking you past many of the highlights of the coastline including Cape Kiwanda, Cape Lookout, and Cape Meares.
+An exceptional scenic drive that takes you past many of the highlights of the coastline including Cape Kiwanda, Cape Lookout, and Cape Meares.